-69 Structure of the oversight mechanism
+58 Structure of the oversight mechanism

-- (1) The oversight mechanism is presided over by a Chairperson who is legally responsible for the entity. - (2) The appointed information commissioners must determine who among them will serve as the Chairperson of the oversight mechanism and such other matters related to the role of the Chairperson, including whether the position of Chairperson is to be fixed or rotated amongst them. - (3) The oversight mechanism has all of the rights of a juristic person, including the right to acquire, hold or dispose of property.
+- (1) The oversight mechanism is presided over by a chairperson. - (2) Information commissioners must determine who among them will serve as the chairperson of the oversight mechanism and such other matters related to the role of the chairperson, including whether the position of chairperson is to be fixed or rotated amongst them. - (3) The oversight mechanism has all of the rights of a juristic person, including the right to acquire, hold or dispose of property.

-70 Staff
+59 Staff

-- (1) The information commissioners must appoint such personnel as are necessary to fulfil the functions of the oversight mechanism. - (2) Personnel of the oversight mechanism may be subject either to the terms and conditions of service of the public service or subject to specifically-designed terms and conditions of service adopted by the oversight mechanism. - (3) Where the oversight mechanism is subsumed into existing mechanisms, personnel appointed within the secretariat of the oversight mechanism must - - (a) have clear terms and conditions of service; - (b) have specific performance areas and lines of accountability; and - (c) be independent of other personnel within the existing domestic machinery or structure within which the oversight mechanism is to operate.
+- (1) The information commissioners must appoint such staff as are necessary to fulfil the functions of the oversight mechanism. - (2) Where the oversight mechanism is subsumed into existing mechanisms, staff of the oversight mechanism must - - (a) have clear terms and conditions of service; - (b) have specific performance areas and lines of accountability; and - (c) be independent of other personnel within the existing mechanism within which the oversight mechanism is to operate.

-71 Engagement of experts
+60 Engagement of experts

-- (1) The oversight mechanism may, whenever it deems appropriate, convene a panel of specialist experts or obtain the co-operation of any body for the purposes of decision making, issuing recommendations or other work undertaken in terms of this Act. - (2) The terms of engagement of such temporary services must be determined by the oversight mechanism. - (3) Any panel of experts convened must include representation from appropriate civil society organisations and/or interest groups.
+- (1) The oversight mechanism may, whenever it deems appropriate, convene a panel of experts for the purpose of exercising any power, duty or function under this Act. - (2) Any panel of experts convened must include representation from appropriate civil society organisations and/or interest groups.

-72 Indemnity of the oversight mechanism and personnel
+61 Immunity of the oversight mechanism and staff

-- (1) No criminal or civil proceedings lie against the oversight mechanism, or against any person acting on behalf or under the direction of the oversight mechanism, for anything done, reported or said in good faith in the course of the exercise or performance or purported exercise or performance of any power, duty or function of the oversight mechanism under the Act. - (2) Personnel who disclose wrongdoing within the oversight mechanism may not be subject to any detriment in the course of their employment by reason of the disclosure.
+- (1) No criminal or civil proceedings lie against the oversight mechanism, or against any person acting on behalf or under the direction of the oversight mechanism, for anything done, reported or said in good faith in the course of the exercise or performance or purported exercise or performance of any power, duty or function of the oversight mechanism under this Act. - (2) Staff who disclose wrongdoing within the oversight mechanism may not be subject to any detriment in the course of their employment by reason of the disclosure.